fbaraccani/mra-innovation-co2/README.md

 # mra-innovation-co2
-A Meta Regression Analysis of 49 econometric studies to quantify the impact of innovation investments on CO2 levels.
+A Meta Regression Analysis of 49 econometric studies to quantify the impact of innovation investments on CO2 levels (code and data).

 ## Quick start
 1. Put cleaned dataset in `data/clean/` named `AGGIUNGEREEE`.